Blendify/blender-manual/blender_docs/manual/editors/vse/preview/introduction.rst

 ---------

 Fit preview in window :kbd:`Home`
-   Resizes preview so that it fits in the window.
+  Will resize the preview so that it fits in the window.
 Zoom 1:1 :kbd:`Numpad1`
-   Resizes preview to an 1:1 scale (actual size).
+   Will resize the preview to an 1:1 scale (actual size).
 Safe Areas
    Displays an overlay on the preview, marking where title safe region is.